 |Trying to decide which macular degeneration vitamins to take?.
 Tozal are vitamins for macular degeneration developed by Dr. Edward Paul, a low vision specialist with a Ph.D. in nutrition.
 Dr. Paul's specialty is age-related macular degeneration (AMD).|

-His interest in nutrition and eye disease lead to the development of TOZAL, the first prescription supplement for the treatment and prevention of AMD.
+His interest in nutrition and eye disease lead to the development of TOZAL, a dietary supplement for the treatment and prevention of AMD.

-He has served as professor of ophthalmology at two international medical schools and was chosen as one of “America’s Top Optometrists” by the Consumer’s Research Council.
-He is a Diplomate of the International Academy of Low Vision Specialists and the author of several books, including Conquering Macular Degeneration: The Latest Breakthroughs and Treatments
+He has served as professor of ophthalmology at three international medical schools and was chosen as one of “America’s Top Optometrists” by the Consumer’s Research Council.
+He is a Diplomate of the International Academy of Low Vision Specialists and the author of several books, including Prevent & Reverse Eye Disease

 1. Why should a person consider taking macular degeneration vitamins?
 Isn't a good diet enough?

-It is nearly impossible to get all of the nutrients needed for the prevention and treatment of AMD in an normal American diet.
+It is nearly impossible to get all of the nutrients needed for the prevention and treatment of AMD in a normal American diet.

 In order to get 10 mg. of lutein per day, one would have to eat 3 cups of spinach - everyday!
 I recommend that my patients follow a diet that reduces carbohydrates, incorporates fresh, leafy green vegetables, and emphasizes lean protein -- including fatty fish (such as salmon, tuna, mackerel).